ugoproto/ugo_r_doc/docs/An Introduction to R.md

 - `plot(ecdf(B), do.points=FALSE, verticals=TRUE, add=TRUE)`
 - `ks.test(A,B); maximal vertical distance between the two ecdf`

-## 9, Grouping, loops and conditional execution
+## 9, Grouping, Loops and Conditional Execution

 - `&`; AND.
 - `&&`; AND; evaluates left to right, examining only the first element of each vector.